 Human beings are not merely physical bodies.
 We are breathing and thinking beings also––living with complex thoughts, desires and emotions.
-Yoga Science views the body as a covering outside the mind, and the mind as a covering outside the center of consciousness (the soul).
+Yoga Science (including meditation) views the body as a covering outside the mind, and the mind as a covering outside the center of consciousness (the soul).
 To experience health and well-being, we must properly care for and feed the body, regulate our breath, coordinate the functions of our mind and base all our actions on the inner intuitive wisdom of our spirit, as reflected by the conscience (buddhi).

 Our individual achievement of optimal health does not begin with a lower health insurance premium.
 First and foremost, human wellness requires a reliable blueprint for mind/body self-care.
 With active and discriminating participation in our own health management, we can form a healing partnership with our physicians––and stop working against our own best interests.

 The basis of every effective mind/body self-care program is meditation.
 The word meditation is derived from the Latin mederi, meaning to heal.
 The words medicine, medical and medicate come from the same root word.
 Mederi implies a sense of attending to or paying attention to something in order to facilitate well being.
 In meditation, you sit quietly and ask the mind to let go of its everyday tendencies to think, analyze, remember, solve problems, and focus on past events or on expectations of the future.
 Meditation increases theta waves (the electrical waves that appear in the brain just before one falls asleep) while the meditating person remains alert and focused.
-This experience creates a sense of calm awareness that allows a meditator to overcome the body's natural "fight or flight" stress response to perceived external danger or irritation.
-This, in turn, slows down the mind's rapid series of thoughts and feelings, and replaces that mental activity with a calm, inner awareness and attention.
+This experience creates a sense of calm awareness that allows a meditator to overcome the body’s natural “fight, flight or freeze” stress response to perceived external danger or irritation.
+This, in turn, slows down the mind’s rapid series of thoughts and feelings, and replaces that mental activity with a calm, inner awareness and attention.
 As a consequence of this quiet, effortless, one-pointed focus of attention, the body and mind both become rejuvenated.
-By maintaining a daily meditation practice, symptoms of stress, fear, depression, fatigue, high blood pressure and addictions are all diminished and the body is free to function to its healthy potential.
+By maintaining a daily meditation practice, symptoms of stress, fear, depression, fatigue, high blood pressure and addictions can be diminished and the body can become free to function to its healthy potential.

 Mind/body medicine is an approach to healing that uses the power of thoughts and emotions to positively influence physical health.
 As Hippocrates wrote, “The natural healing force within each one of us is the greatest force in getting well.”
 Yoga Science, the world’s oldest holistic mind/body medicine, presents a comprehensive and time-honored program for well-being.